pramatias/rustbook/intermediate_step/rustbook74gpt.md

 those rand definitions into the scope of our project.
 We used a cool line that starts with the name of the crate, rand, and then listed the items we wanted to bring into scope.
 In our case, we brought in the Rng trait.
 Remember that?
 It allowed us to call the awesome rand::thread_rng() function.
-Good times, my friend, good times!

 So, in the end, we had this nice line in our code: "use rand::Rng;".
 It's like opening a door to the rand crate and saying, "Hey, come on in!
 I want to use